Click here to return HOME

 Mr. Palermo was prominently featured in several Los Angeles Times articles about the Museum of Television & Radio's "Re-creating Radio" workshops.

-Here's a link to the April 11, 2002 Los Angeles Times article [free access]
+Here's a link to the April 11, 2002 Los Angeles Times article [free abstract, but requires fee to access full text]

-Here's a link to the June 2, 2000 Los Angeles Times article. [$2 fee to access full text.]
+Here's a link to the June 2, 2000 Los Angeles Times article [free abstract, but requires fee to access full text]

-• Scrooge & Marley - 4-minute MP3 clip from Tony's adaptation of Charles Dickens' A Christmas Carol.
-[2 Mb]
+• Scrooge & Marley - 4-minute excerpt from Tony's adaptation of Charles Dickens' A Christmas Carol [2 Mb]

 • How to Write Radio Drama Cues -- Advice on writing cues with clarity and precision.